How to know if your hangover is due to excessive drinking or alcohol intolerance

 In other cases, people may be intolerant of substances that provide color and aroma to alcoholic beverages rather than the alcohol itself.
 Histamine (found in red wine) and salicylates (found in wine, beer, rum and sherry) are common examples.

 Some people are intolerant of alcohol preservatives called sulfites.
-They find that its consumption can bring on symptoms that include a stuffy or runny nose, severe headache, hives, itching, wheezing and stomach upset.
+They find that its consumption can bring on symptoms that include a runny or runny nose, severe headache, hives, itching, wheezing and stomach upset.

 Research indicates that up to 10% of asthmatics are sensitive to sulfites, with reactions ranging from mild to potentially deadly.